vectordotdev/vector/website/content/en/highlights/2022-05-18-vrl-iteration-support.md

   if value == ”” { null } else { value }
 }

-# 3. Count the number of equal elements in the `qux` array.
+# 3. Count the frequency of elements in the `qux` array.
 .qux_tally = {}
 for_each(.qux) -> |_index, value| {
   tally = int(get!(.qux_tally, [value])) ??
 0